The stellar and dark matter distributions in early-type galaxies measured by stacked weak gravitational lensing: Data and Model

 While our main focus is the inner density profile, we also fit the outer lensing profile to estimate the halo mass and compare our analysis result of the inner density profile with an extrapolation of the NFW profile fitted to the outer lensing profile.
 Here a complication lies in the fact that all the photometric LRGs are not necessarily central galaxies within halos, but can correspond to satellite galaxies in the outer part of massive halos.
 We thus fit the outer lensing profile to the following simple model

 for which we assume that photometric LRGs are hosted by halos with the average mass $M$ and the fraction $f_{\mathrm{sat}}$ of photometric LRGs corresponds to satellite galaxies with the average host mass $M_{\mathrm{h}}$.
+We do not multiply $(1-f_{\mathrm{sat}})$ in the $\Delta\Sigma_{\mathrm{cen}}$ term assuming that subhalos hosting satellite galaxies also contribute to $\Delta\Sigma_{\mathrm{cen}}$, consistently with weak lensing observations of satellite galaxies \citep[e.g.,][]{2022MNRAS.517.4389K}.
 Following the analysis of ray-tracing simulations presented in \citet{2011MNRAS.414.1851O}, we model $\Delta\Sigma_{\mathrm{cen}}(r;\,M)$ by a smoothly truncated NFW density profile \citep{2009JCAP...01..015B} with the truncation radius $r_{\mathrm{t}}/r_{\mathrm{vir}}=2.5$.
 We model the satellite component as